panzi/localchannels/README.md

 Normally you can only communicate to child or parent frames, windows you have opened and the opener of the current window (via `{parent|opener|top|iframe.contentWindow}.postMessage`).

-One could do basically the same thing using WebSockets, but this library doesn't need any server interaction after the web page is loaded.
+One could do basically the same thing using web sockets, but this library doesn't need any server interaction after the web page is loaded.
 This means less opened connection/less server load, but it also means that only windows of the same browser on the same machine (and same origin) can communicate.

-This supports Internet Exporer 8+ and every modern browser that *correctly* implements HTML5 local storage including the storage event (e.g. Firefox, Chrome and Safari).
+This supports Internet Explorer 8+ and every modern browser that *correctly* implements HTML5 local storage including the storage event (e.g. Firefox, Chrome and Safari).

  * [Basic Usage](#basic-usage)